Dev-By-Deadlines/parsi-connections-api/README.md

 - Words are shuffled once per session and stay in that order
 - On win or loss, all categories are revealed
 - Session is tracked via an `HttpOnly` cookie — no login required
+- Past daily puzzles are playable via the archive

 ---

 Made by [Dev By Deadlines](https://github.com/Dev-By-Deadlines)